 - iii.
 An easement or dedication for a passenger shelter and an underground utility connection to a major transit stop if requested by the public transit provider; and - iv.
 Lighting to transit agency standards at the major transit stop. - v.
-Intersection and mid-block traffic management improvements as needed and practicable to enable marked crossings at major transit stops. - C. Providers of public transit service shall consider and document the needs of youth, seniors, people with disabilities and environmental justice populations, including minorities and low-income families, when planning levels of service, transit facilities and hours of operation.
+Intersection and mid-block traffic management improvements as needed and practicable to enable marked crossings at major transit stops. - Providers of public transit service shall consider and C. seniors, document the needs of youth, people with disabilities and environmental justice populations, low-income families, including minorities and when planning levels of service, transit facilities and hours of operation.